Coming Soon 👀 At the beginning of April, you’ll be

 Just rubbing off any possible corrosion on the contacts.
 Been there, done that.

-PN3904 Premium Member over 1 year ago
+PN3904 Premium Member almost 2 years ago

 The practice is not completely erroneous, very often batteries that are overdue for replacement will “salt” (emit gases that cause a white corrosion to appear on the contacts).
 When you replace the cells, the corrosion remains and degrades the performance of the new cells.